TosinAremu/My_LITA_Project/README.md

 ### Project Phases
 Phase 1: Introduction to Data Analysis (Week 1)
-- Familiarization with basic data analysis concepts and their importance in various industries
+- Familiarization with basic data analysis concepts and their importance in various industries.
-- Introduction to excel functions, data validation, use of shotcut in excel and aggregate with conditions
+- Introduction to excel functions, data validation, use of shotcut in excel and aggregate with conditions.
-- Learning about different data sources (Structures, unstructures, internal & external)
+- Learning about different data sources (Structures, unstructures, internal & external).

 Phase 2: Excel Functions (Week 2)
-- Understanding formulas and functions and how they are used to perform calculations or manipulate data in Excel
+- Understanding formulas and functions and how they are used to perform calculations or manipulate data in Excel.
-- Use of data cleaning
+- Use of data cleaning.
-- Introduction to pivot table
+- Introduction to pivot table.

 Phase 3: Pivot Table (Week 3)
-- Introduction to reporting in pivot table
+- Introduction to reporting in pivot table.
-- Organizing large amount of data with the use of pivot table
+- Organizing large amount of data with the use of pivot table.
-- creating concise, attractive and annotated report for online or printed use
+- creating concise, attractive and annotated report for online or printed use.
-- Querying large amount of data in a friendly user way
+- Querying large amount of data in a friendly user way.
 - Subtotalling and aggregating numeric data, summarizing data by categories and subcategories and creating custom calculations and formula.
-- Transforming summarized data into different types of chart.
+- Transforming summarized data into different types of chart (Pie, Area, Line, Bar chart etc).

 ### Data Sources
 The dataset for analysis will be selected from open-source platforms provided as part of the course.
 I will ensure that the data is relevant to the problem statement and is well suited for analysis.